easttennesseecc-star/Q-Top-Dog-IDE/HONEST_COMPETITIVE_ANALYSIS.md

 **Addendum: Questions This Analysis Can't Answer**

-- Will GitHub cut prices to kill Q-IDE?
+- Will GitHub cut prices to kill Top Dog?
 (Depends on Microsoft strategy)
 - Will market shift to privacy/BYOK as critical?
 (Likely but timing unknown)
-- Can Q-IDE acquire top talent with unknown brand?
+- Can Top Dog acquire top talent with unknown brand?
 (Hard but possible with equity)
 - Will Series B funding be available in 2026?
 (Depends on VC market)
-- Can Q-IDE retain users if acquired?
+- Can Top Dog retain users if acquired?
 (Track record is poor)

-**These uncertainties make Q-IDE a classic venture bet: asymmetric risk/reward.**
+**These uncertainties make Top Dog a classic venture bet: asymmetric risk/reward.**